richleland/django-feedmapper/docs/source/index.rst

 * Use `lxml`_ to traverse XML feeds
 * Define the xpath to a collection of items within the feed
 * Provide methods for parsing a mapping
-* Store the parsed raw XML and, if it has not changed, do nothing (bad idea?)
 * Handle translation of feed data type to model data type (e.g. date)

 .. _lxml: http://lxml.de/